salrashid123/iap_identity_platform_backend_services/README.md

 - Deploy Connector Routing configuration.

   GKE by default will not route a request from the IAP connector for the Class C address onprem (`192.168.0.3`) since that will conflict with an internal range.
-The follwoing seep will allow that routing to happen using the [ip-masquerade-agent](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-masquerade-agent)
+The follwing step will allow that routing to happen using the [ip-masquerade-agent](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-masquerade-agent)

   ```bash
   cd iap_cidr/